LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 chronological order).
 A header can be continued on the following line by starting the second line with a space or tab.
-Beyond those standard headers shown here, email messages can also contain many other headers identifying the sending software, logging SPAM and virus filtering actions, or even adding meta information like a picture of the sender.
+Beyond those standard headers shown here, email messages can also contain many other headers identifying the sending software, logging spam and virus filtering actions, or even adding meta information like a picture of the sender.

 A more complex email message is shown below.
 This message has a